 - 5.3.1.
 When possible, the ladder to be dewatered will be operated at orifice flow before dewatering for at least 24 hours, and up to 96 hours.
 This operation shall not be initiated before 1800 hours on November 30 if a ladder outage is scheduled for December 1. - 5.3.2.
 All fishway auxiliary water supplies will be discontinued at least 24 hours, but no more than 96 hours, prior to dewatering.
 This operation shall not be initiated until 1800 hours on November 30 if a ladder outage is scheduled for December 1. - 5.3.3.
-A Project Biologist will ensure that fish rescue equipment is available and will coordinate to ensure adequate personnel will be available to move fish out of the dewatered ladder. - 5.3.4.
-Project personnel will install head gates to shut down ladder flow.
-Where possible, a minimum depth of 1"-2" will be maintained in the ladder until fish are rescued.
+A Project Biologist will ensure that fish rescue equipment is available and will coordinate to ensure adequate personnel will be available to move fish out of the dewatered ladder.

-Project dewatering plans are available on the FPOM website at: pweb.crohms.org/tmt/documents/FPOM/2010/
+7 Project dewatering plans are available on the FPOM website: pweb.crohms.org/tmt/documents/FPOM/2010/